jwri211/PrivacyAct/PrivacyChecklist.md

 </details>

 ### Principle 4 - Manner of collection of personal information
 - [ ] Are you gaining the information legally?
 - [ ] Are you gaining the information in a fair and unintrusive manner?

 <details>
-<summary>"More information</summary>
+<summary>More information</summary>

-> *Software is not allowed to gain personal information through hacking or the use of malware, or against the permissions or knowledge of the owner. *
+> *Software is not allowed to gain personal information through hacking or the use of malware, or against the permissions or knowledge of the owner.*

 </details>

 ### Principle 5 - Storage and security of personal information
 - [ ] Is a users personal account password protected against unauthorised access?
 Can you enforce a string password, make the user use different symbols and numbers?
 - [ ] Are there firewalls and antivirus measures in place to guard against malicious code and attacks?

 <details>
-<summary>"More information</summary>
+<summary>More information</summary>

 >*When your software collects personal data from people you must take all reasonable steps to protect it from unauthorised access.
 Discourage users from using common or easily guessed passwords, and make sure the data you have is encrypted.*